SonarSource/sonar-training-examples/portfolios/README.md

    - A meaningful hierarchy of portfolios
    - An application that recombines the 3 tiers of a web application

-- Run `sonar-scanner views` to compute the portfolios
+- Re-run `./scanAllProjects.sh` to compute the portfolios

 If needed you can also use the `delete-portfolios.sh` script that will remove all portfolios and applications created by the `create-portfolios.sh` script